long-covid-hg/META_ANALYSIS/README.md

 Make configuration files for meta.wdl

 Run a script generating a list of the munged summary stat files to meta-analyse (config_meta.tsv) [$jobid is the HEX ID from the munge job, or if you have munged in several jobs, add each of those separated by spaces]
-[DataFreeze is still hard-coded in the scripts generate_makejson_input.sh (and makejson.py?) - change if you're running other than DF5]
+[The specific DataFreeze config_meta.tsv file is still hard-coded in the generate_makejson_input.sh file - change accordingly]
 ```
 scripts/generate_makejson_input.sh ${jobid}
 ```